mbierman/firewalla-tailscale-docker/README.md

 ## 📝 Prerequisites

-*   A Firewalla device (Gold, Purple, etc.) with SSH access enabled.
+*   A Firewalla device (Gold, etc.) with SSH access enabled.
 *   An active Tailscale account.
 *   A Tailscale Auth Key.
 You can generate a reusable one from your Tailscale admin console under **Settings** -> **Auth keys**.
 For more information, see [Tailscale's documentation](https://tailscale.com/kb/1085/auth-keys/).